Senior Project Manager

 Ownership, leadership, oversight and good communication skills are very important.
 You need to be able to lead and have oversight quite easily and be able to zoom out and pinpoint the issue, so you can start working with the team on solving this issue.
 Situational leadership is also vital; every person is different and has their own way of working, background and cultural references; you need to be able to recognize what type of person you have in front of you and to be able to adjust your leadership style to some extent.

 We would like to thank Larah for taking the time to give us a glimpse into the role of (senior) Project Manager (PM) at Julius Clinical.
 Do you want to know more?
 Or do you have a question for Larah?
-Don’t hesitate and get in contact!
+Don’t hesitate and get in touch!